Controversy of ‘init’ and ‘systemd’ in Linux

 Does This Controversy Matters to You?

-This section is primarily for newcomers to Linux; if you have not been with Linux since its inception, you may not be concerned about this battle or controversy.
+This section is primarily for newcomers to Linux; if you haven’t been with Linux since its inception, this battle or controversy may not concern you.

 As a security researcher, my personal motto is to try everything, whether everyone supports it or not, and choose the one best suited to me.